vechain/node-healthcheck/.github/CODE_OF_CONDUCT.md

 ## 5. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-You can contact the project maintainer at kostas.apostolopoulos@vechain.org.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please [contact us](#8-contact-information) as soon as possible.

-Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
-In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.

 ## 6. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify the project maintainer with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should [contact us](#8-contact-information) with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.

 ## 7. Scope